MXWest/GettingToKnowK8s/.github/README.md

 kubelet: Running
 apiserver: Running
 kubeconfig: Configured
-timeToStop: Nonexistent
 ```

 ### 4. Set `kubectl` context

 `kubectl config use-context minikube`

+You'll see something like this:

+`Switched to context "minikube".`

-After which you can verify:
+You can verify:

 `kubectl cluster-info`

-You should see something like this:
+You'll see something like this:

 ```
-Kubernetes master is running at https://192.168.99.108:8443 KubeDNS is running at https://192.168.99.108:8443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
+Kubernetes control plane is running at https://127.0.0.1:61870 CoreDNS is running at https://127.0.0.1:61870/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```